 The accumulated sediment shall be removed from the sediment storage zone once it exceeds 50 percent (40 percent for sites located in the Big Darby Watershed) of the minimum required sediment storage design capacity and prior to the conversion to the post-construction practice unless suitable storage is provided to meet the volume requirements indicated on the approved plans for the post-construction practice.

 No construction related waste materials are to be buried on-site.
-By exception, clean fill (bricks, hardened concrete, soil) may be utilizedin a way which does not encroach upon natural wetlands, streams or floodplains or result in the contamination of waters of the state.
+By exception, clean fill (bricks, hardened concrete, soil) may be utilized, upon approval by the Engineer, in a way which does not encroach upon natural wetlands, streams or floodplains or result in the contamination of waters of the state.

 Any person signing documents under this section shall make the following certification: